 - Does the newsroom have the language capacity to assess and edit stories in the non-English language?
 The newsroom editor must feel comfortable and confident editing in the non-English language.

 - What is the existing relationship between the Lingua and newsroom editors?
 For decentralized publishing to work, there should be a good collaborative relationship between the two.

 - Are translators and authors all in one joint group for communication or separate groups?
 Good communication and team-building are essential!
 But they also require care.
 Though decentralized publishing relies on friendly collaboration between Lingua and the newsroom, the lines between the two should remain clear, and expectations among volunteers should be managed appropriately according to their interests.
-All original content and its accompanying translation into English must go through the newsroom editor, while translation of stories from English into non-English languages is the responsibility of the Lingua editor.
+All original content and its accompanying translation into English must go through the newsroom editor, while translation of stories from English into non-English languages is the responsibility of the Translation Manager.